svanderburg/php-sbdata/README.md

    corresponding encoding type to the form that encapsulates it.
 The actual file can be retrieved through the `$_FILES["fieldname"]` variable.
 * `HiddenField`.
 Displays a field as hidden field.
 * `KeyLinkField`.
+Displays a link to a page constructed from a valid string value.
-Displays a link to a page responsible for displaying an object.
+* `NumericIntKeyLinkField`.
+Displays a link to a page constructed from a valid integer value.
 * `MetaDataField`.
 Includes meta data (typically foreign keys) in a form that can be used as meta data for the key link fields.